sco1/flake8-annotations/README.md

 Please take some time to read through our [contributing guidelines](CONTRIBUTING.md) before helping us with this project.

 ### Development Environment
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
-With your fork cloned to your local machine, you can create a developer environment using:
+With your fork cloned to your local machine, you can install the project and its dependencies to create a development environment using:

 ```bash
 $ poetry install
 ```

-Note: flake8-annotations is included in the Pipfile as an editable dependency so it will be included when flake8 is invoked in your developer environment.
+Note: An editable installation of `flake8-annotations` in the developer environment is required in order for the plugin to be registered for Flake8.
+By default, Poetry includes an editable install of the project itself when `poetry install` is invoked.

 A [pre-commit](https://pre-commit.com) configuration is also provided to create a pre-commit hook so linting errors aren't committed: